 - Creating a regular physical activity routine will help keep your muscles strong and flexible.
 The best way to prevent back pain in the future is to strengthen your lower back and abdominal muscles with targeted exercises.
 A trained medical professional can offer a list of suitable, low-impact movements for different age groups.

-- To prevent lower back pain, maintain a healthy weight and diet that includes calcium, phosphorus, and vitamin D.
+- To prevent back pain, maintain a healthy weight and diet that includes calcium, phosphorus, and vitamin D.

 - Design your home and office to avoid strain on your back.
 Elevate work surfaces to a comfortable height and choose ergonomic furniture.